BrandonF55/Programming-Language-Suggester/README.md

 ## Description

-_I made a Website that helps users fine a programming language to start working on first on their programming career. _
+_I made a Website that helps users fine a programming langueage that is right for the them. _

 ## Setup/Installation Requirements

 * _There are no set up, or installation requirements_

 _Everything on the user interface works fine.
-Having problems getting my JS functions to work with the submit button to to display a message._
+Having problems getting my Javascript functions to work with the submit button to to display a message._

 ## Known Bugs